alabsi91/animare/README.md

 # animare

+> [!WARNING]
+> This library is still in development.
+The API may change in the future.

-🔸Light animation library for modern JavaScript.
+🔸Advanced animation library for modern JavaScript.

 🔸Based on `requestAnimationFrame`.